-AS PRAY THIS WEEK FOR CREATE FOR COMMUNITY: For patience with parking challenges during construction.
+CREATE FOR COMMUNITY PRAYER REQUESTS: For patience with parking challenges during construction (currently estimating completion by the end of October 2019).
 For safety and efficiency of our construction crews.
 For those who have given generously for these improvements.